warofthewrens/retrosheetsetl/README.md

 # retrosheetsetl

-In order to properly load into the SQL database you will need to change your information in the models/sqla_utils.py document You will need to change USERNAME, PASSWORD, IPADDR, and REGISTER
+In order to properly load into the SQL database you will need to change your information in the models/db_utils_sample.py document and rename the file db_utils.py
+You will need to change username, password, ipaddr, and register

 To begin the environment so that you have the correct packages run the command: